eternal3ncore/Skyrim-Universal-Playable-Creatures/README.md

 }
 ```

 Save the file and restart Skyrim.
-No DLL rebuild is required.

 The included catalogs are: